 Understanding the Conversion: Miles to Kilometers

 The conversion between miles per hour (mph) and kilometers per hour (km/h) is a common requirement in various fields, from transportation to meteorology.
-Before diving into the specific calculation for 50 miles per hour, it's crucial to understand the underlying relationship between these two units of speed.
+Also, before diving into the specific calculation for 50 miles per hour, it's crucial to understand the underlying relationship between these two units of speed.
 Both measure how far something travels in a given amount of time, but they use different standards of distance.

 The Foundation of the Conversion